On the dependence between a Wiener process and its running maxima and running minima processes: Application of Results: Double-Barrier Option Pricing

 is equivalent to

-Now we are ready to move on toward final price of derivative. \begin{theorem} Price of an European double barrier option maturing at time $T$ with strike $K$ and barriers $A,B$ satisfying $0 < A < K,S_0 < B$ with payoff (\ref{payoff}) is of the form
+Now, we are ready to move on toward the final price of the derivative. \begin{Theorem} The price of a European double-barrier option maturing at time $T$ with a strike $K$ and barriers $L,U$ satisfying $0 < L < K,S_0 < U$ with the payoff (\ref{payoff}) of the form

 where